lino-framework/book/docs/user/install.rst

 Installing Lino
 ===============

-Warning :
-This page is work in progress.
+Warning:
-**The installation process described here does not yet work.**
+**The installation process described below does not yet work.**
-You should rather follow :doc:`/dev/install`.
+Until we are done, you should rather follow the instructions about :doc:`/dev/install`.

-This document explains how to install Lino on your machine in order to write application.
+This document explains how to install Lino on your machine in order to write applications.
 If you prefer using the latest version, then you should rather follow :doc:`/dev/install`.

 For deploying Lino applications on a production site you will read